Baby Poop 101: a Comprehensive Guide to Newborn and Infant Poop

 - Baby poop is white, gray or clay-colored

 In the coming days, weeks and months, you’ll likely take up a mission to analyze the contents of your infant’s diaper; checking for normal baby poop is par for the course.
-The truth is: Everybody poops–and you want to make sure your little one is happy and healthy!
-To that end, keep our baby poop guide bookmarked as a reference to help you navigate this sometimes sticky, but always interesting stage of parenthood!
+The truth is: Everybody poops—and you want to make sure your little one is happy and healthy!
+To that end, keep our poop guide for babies bookmarked as a reference to help you navigate this sometimes sticky, but always interesting stage of parenthood!

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.